kurron/aws-study-group-labs/README.md

 1. `sudo usermod --append --groups docker ec2-user`
 1. `groups ec2-user`
 1. `sudo service docker restart`
+1. log out and back into the instance or the next step will show an error
 1. `docker info`
 1. install the Docker container using the script below
 1. `docker ps`